White wine

-White wine is a wine that is fermented without undergoing the process of maceration, which involves prolonged contact between the juice with the grape skins, seeds, and pulp.
-The colour can be straw-yellow, yellow-green, or yellow-gold.
-It is produced by the alcoholic fermentation of the non-coloured pulp of grapes, which may have a skin of any colour.
+White wine is a wine that is fermented without undergoing the process of maceration, which involves prolonged contact between the juice and the grape skins, seeds, and pulp.
+The wine color can be straw-yellow, yellow-green, or yellow-gold.
+It is produced by the alcoholic fermentation of the noncolored pulp of grapes, which may have a skin of any color.
 White wine has existed for at least 4,000 years.

 The wide variety of white wines comes from the large number of varieties, methods of winemaking, and ratios of residual sugar.
-White wine is mainly from "white" grapes, which are green or yellow in colour, such as the Chardonnay, Sauvignon blanc and Riesling.
-Some white wine is also made from grapes with coloured skin, provided that the obtained must is not stained.
+White wine is mainly from "white" grapes, which are green or yellow in color, such as the Chardonnay, Sauvignon blanc and Riesling.
+Some white wine is also made from grapes with colored skin, provided that the obtained must is not stained.
 Pinot noir, for example, is commonly used to produce champagne.

 Among the many types of white wine, dry white wine is the most common.
 More or less aromatic and tangy, it is derived from the complete fermentation of the must.
 Sweet wines, on the other hand, are produced by interrupting the fermentation before all the grape sugars are converted into alcohol; this is called Mutage or fortification.
 The methods of enriching must with sugar are multiple: on-ripening on the vine, passerillage (straining), or the use of noble rot.
 Sparkling wines, which are mostly white, are wines where the carbon dioxide from the fermentation is kept dissolved in the wine and becomes gas when the bottle is opened.

 White wines are often used as an apéritif before a meal, with dessert, or as a refreshing drink between meals.
 White wines are often considered more refreshing and lighter in both style and taste than the majority of their red wine counterparts.
 Due to their acidity, aroma and ability to soften meat and deglaze cooking juices, white wines are often used in cooking.

 Because of white wine's long history, its influence can be seen in various forms of art such as paintings and literature.